ripleyXLR8/thermostat_esp8266_mqtt_jeedom/README.md

 * **uint8_t display_i2c_address** : The I2C adress of your display

 # Future evolutions?
 * I'm thinking about solar powering the module.
-I will first implement a deepsleep mode and then mesure the current to see what battery and what solar panel to choose.
+I will first implement a deepsleep mode and then maesure the current to see what battery and what solar cell choose.

 * Writting a plugin to integrate it more "cleanly" inside jeedom will be good.
+(Not having to set scenario....)

-* Replace the adafruit logo by a fire on the display when the heating is on...
+* Replace the adafruit logo by a fire on the display when the heating is on.